SanjaySinghRajpoot/realCode/README.md

 # RealCode

 RealCode is a code compilation service that supports both Golang and Python.
 It is built using a microservices architecture to ensure scalability and maintainability.
-The project leverages Golang for service implementation and Apache Kafka as a messaging queue to handle communication between services.
+The project leverages Golang for service implementation and Apache Kafka as a messaging queue to handle communication between services

 ## Features

-- **Golang and Python Compilation**: Supports compiling and executing code written in Golang and Python.
+- **Golang and Python Compilation**: Supports compiling and executing code written in Golang and Python
-- **Microservices Architecture**: Modular design with separate services for different functionalities.
+- **Microservices Architecture**: Modular design with separate services for different functionalities
-- **Apache Kafka**: Used as a messaging queue to manage communication between the server and compilation services.
+- **Apache Kafka**: Used as a messaging queue to manage communication between the server and compilation services
-- **Scalable**: Easily add more services to handle increased load without significant changes to the existing infrastructure.
+- **Scalable**: Easily add more services to handle increased load without significant changes to the existing infrastructure

 ## Architecture